xwmaxwma/TimePro/README.md

   ```

 - Dataset

-  The dataset can be download at [this](https://github.com/xwmaxwma/TimePro/releases/TimePro_dataset.zip)
+  The dataset can be download at this [link](https://github.com/xwmaxwma/TimePro/releases/download/dataset/TimePro_dataset.zip)

 - Train